sebastiangraf/perfidix/perfidix/src/site/markdown/tutorial.md

 Screencast
 ----------

-A video describing the following steps is available as a download (http://rz15.wwwdns.rz.uni-konstanz.de/ScreenRecording.mov) Video or at [Youtube] (http://www.youtube.com/watch?v=WaYQUjNtDps).
+A video describing the following steps is available at [Youtube](http://www.youtube.com/watch?v=WaYQUjNtDps).

 Step by Step Tutorial
 ----------